-The Medinilla needs little water, it is early enough to give the plant a glass of water if the leaves are slightly limp.
+The Medinilla needs little water, it is early enough to give the plant a glass of water when the leaves are slightly limp.

-The Medinilla finds a spray turn pretty good at its time, after all the Medinilla is originally from the tropics.
+The Medinilla likes a spray job from time to time, after all, the Medinilla is originally from the tropics.
 A spraying is not necessarily necessary, but it does increase the humidity, which ultimately benefits the plant.

 Lots of light in winter, preferably direct sunlight, but no full sun in summer .
 This is to prevent burning of the leaves.

 Between 17 and 25 °

-Do not feed during flowering, the plant is supplied with sufficient food upon delivery.
-Give food once every two weeks after flowering.
+Do not feed during flowering, the plant is supplied with sufficient food on delivery.
+Feed once every two weeks after flowering.
 Use flowering plant food from Pokon for this

-After flowering it is advisable to remove the old flowers to speed up the growth.
-The plant will then, where the flowers used to be, start making new leaves.
-When these have grown, it is important to cool the plant (16 to 17 ° C) to start budding in the young leaves.
+After flowering, it is advisable to remove the old flowers to speed up the growth.
+The plant will then make new leaves, where the flowers used to be.
+When these have grown, it is important to cool the plant down (16 to 17 ° C) to initiate budding in the young leaves.
 Note that the plant continues to need light.
-If the buds are clearly visible, the plant can return to the normal temperature, allowing the buds to develop further into a new splendor of flowers.
+When the buds are clearly visible, the plant can return to normal temperature, allowing the buds to develop into new flowers.